LetiQuin/Original-Concepts-/README.md

 ### Interpretation:

 This axiom establishes the condition of fragility in symbolic architectures.
-Systems that derive meaning internally must maintain recursive coherence; otherwise, conceptual drift or collapse is inevitable.
-Decay is the structural outcome of unresolved recursion—whether cognitive, symbolic, financial, organizational, or systemic.
-In all closed or self-referential structures, unresolved contradiction and recursive overload manifest not only as collapse, but as degradation across time and coherence..
-Systems that derive meaning internally must maintain recursive coherence; otherwise, conceptual drift or collapse is inevitable.
+Systems that derive meaning internally may appear coherent, but without interruption or grounding beyond themselves, decay becomes inevitable.
+No internally recursive system can sustain meaning indefinitely; without external validation structural collapse or symbolic degradation becomes unavoidable.
+Decay is the structural outcome of unresolved recursion.

 ---